article banner (priority)

 Summary

-Interface delegation is not a very popular Kotlin feature, but it has its use cases where it repeats the need for boilerplate code.
-It is very simple - Kotlin implicitly generates methods and properties defined in an interface, and their implementations call similar methods from the delegate objects.
+Interface delegation is not a very popular Kotlin feature, but it has use cases where it helps us avoid repetition of boilerplate code.
+It is very simple: Kotlin implicitly generates methods and properties defined in an interface, and their implementations call similar methods from the delegate objects.
 Nevertheless, this feature can help us make our code more clear and concise.
 Interface delegation can be used when we need to make a simple wrapper over an interface, implement the decorator pattern, or make a class that collects methods from two interfaces.
-The biggest limitation of Interface Delegation is that objects we delegate to must have an interface, and only methods from this interface will be delegated.
+The biggest limitation of interface delegation is that objects we delegate to must have an interface, and only methods from this interface will be delegated.